rancher/docs/content/rancher/v2.x/en/tasks/clusters/adding-a-pod-security-policy/_index.md

 **Result:** The PSP is applied to the cluster and any projects within the cluster.

+>**Note:** After you assign a PSP to a cluster, it is not applied to any workloads already running in the cluster.
+To apply your PSP to existing workloads, clone the workloads.

 ## Project Creation: Adding a Pod Security Policy

 When you create a new project, you can assign a PSP directly to the project.
 Assigning a PSP to a project will: